VLDB2020/instructions/sponsor-message.md

 ![](https://vldb2020.org/assets/logo/logo_amazon.svg)

+<small>[list marks] and all related logos are trademarks of Amazon.com, Inc. or its affiliates.</small>

 Amazon is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
 We strive to have a positive impact on customers, employees, small businesses, the economy, and communities.
 Amazonians are smart, passionate builders with different backgrounds and goals, who share a common desire to always be learning and inventing on behalf of our customers.

-Amazon is hosting a Women in Tech Coffee Talk on Thursday, September 3 at 5:00pm PT / 9:00am Tokyo time.
-Join us with your favorite beverage to learn about the valuable knowledge and experience of successful women in engineering at Amazon!
-These remarkable leaders from Amazon QuickSight, Aurora, and Timestream will engage in a casual discussion on innovation, their career path, and a Q&A. If you are interested in attending, you can find registration details [here](https://vldbwomenintechcoffeetalk.splashthat.com/).

-Amazon is also hosting a Tech Talk: The Evolution of Data Warehousing - Data Lakes with AWS Lake Formation with Mehul A. Shah, GM of AWS Lake Formation and AWS Glue on Tuesday, September 1 at 5:00pm PT / 9:00am Tokyo time.
-You can find registration details [here](https://vldbtechtalk.splashthat.com/).
+Explore opportunities at Amazon here (https://www.amazon.jobs/en/).

+To learn more about Amazon, join us on September 1 for a Tech Talk (https://vldbtechtalk.splashthat.com/)  with Mehul A. Shah (https://www.linkedin.com/in/mehulashah/) on "The Evolution of Data Warehousing - Data Lakes with AW Lake Formation".
+You can also learn more about Amazon at the Women in Technology Coffee Talk (https://vldbwomenintechcoffeetalk.splashthat.com/) on Thursday, September 3.

 ### Apple